 Current Stressors No or few casualties in unit.
 Unit members are well and prepared for deployment.
 Unit is accomplishing mission.
 Unit members are busy, but get adequate rest.
 "Everything's OK with my family at home."
 "Deploying isn't so tough."
 "Give me something else to do, I'm bored."
 Level of Distress Smooth teamwork.
 Consistent mission focus.
 Humor and play, when possible.
 No fighting or hazing.
-"I'm good to go."
-"I'll do it."
-"I can fix this problem."
-"I'm not worried."
 Changes in Functioning Able to sleep soundly.
 Good control of emotions.
 Self-confidence.
 Concern for others.
 Moral and physical courage.
 "I'm getting enough sleep."
 "I am confident."
 "I am healthy and fit."
 "My Marines and Sailors are doing well."